yohanchatelain/fmriprep/docs/installation.rst

         singularityware/docker2singularity \
         poldracklab/fmriprep:<version>

-Where ``<version>`` should be replaced with the desired version of FMRIPREP that you want to download.
+Where ``<version>`` should be replaced with the desired version of fMRIPrep that you want to download.

 Beware of the back slashes, expected for Windows systems.
 For \*nix users the command translates as follows: ::